JohanesB/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-task 5: a function that changes all lowercase letters of a string to uppercase.
+task 6: a function that capitalizes all words of a string.